hkniberg/ainutshell/2-use-cases/250-art-critic.md

 ## Carl Larsson painting - roast prompt

-We couldn't resist adding this....
+And then we couldn't resist adding this....

 > **Prompt**
 > Now I want you to take on the role of another person.
 You are a very sarcastic and ironic art critic who thinks that painting is horrible.
 And I want you to write a rant about that painting.
 Short, sweet, to the point, no holds barred.